-How to Get a Medical Permit
+How to Get a Medical Card in California

 To purchase medical marijuana from a licensed retailer, California residents must submit a current recommendation from a qualifying physician.
 A primary caregiver who is over the age of 18 and is responsible for the housing, health, or safety of the patient may acquire cannabis on their behalf.